France extends curfew as COVID second wave surges in Europe

 Grappling with the enormous costs of the coronavirus, Europe’s leaders are desperate to avoid a repeat of the blanket lockdowns that shut down their economies in the spring.

-Three of the biggest regions in Italy -- Lazio, around Rome, Lombardy around Milan and Campania around Naples -- have already imposed overnight curfews.
+Italy’s three most populous regions -- Lombardy around Milan, Lazio, around Rome and Campania around Naples -- have already imposed overnight curfews.
 Britain also tightened restrictions on three more areas on Thursday.

 Amid the growing public alarm, Germany’s statistics office noted that sales of toilet paper rose almost 90% last week from pre-crisis levels with almost equally sharp jumps in sales of disinfectants and soap.